 What is Distance Education?

-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) defines distance education (called "Distance Learning" at ACC) as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) defines distance education (called "Distance Education" at ACC) as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.

-The following types of Distance Learning classes are offered at ACC:
+The following types of Distance Education classes are offered at ACC:

 HYD (Hybrid) — Most course instruction is online (more than 50 percent but less than 85 percent), of the planned instruction occurs when the students and instructor(s) are not in the same place.
 There are mandatory on-campus component (e.g.; on-site orientation, lab work, meetings, testing in an Instructional Testing Center).
 Distance Testing may be allowed.
 Students need to be aware of the on-campus requirement when registering.